wolfv6/keybrd/doc/keybrd_library_user_guide.md

 [Teensy Getting Started](http://www.pjrc.com/teensy/first_use.html) is a good way to familiarize yourself with Teensy.
 [Arduino Development Environment](http://arduino.cc/en/guide/Environment) is a brief description.

-The following install and setup steps create an Arduino development environment for keybrd sketches.
+The following steps create an Arduino development environment for keybrd sketches.

 ### Install Arduino IDE and Teensyduino
 The following install steps are modified from the [Teensyduino download page](https://www.pjrc.com/teensy/td_download.html).